Okrug: Republic of Serbia

+Former usage

 Bulgaria

 In Bulgaria, okrags are the abolished primary unit of the administrative division and implied "districts" or "counties".
 They existed in the postwar Bulgaria between 1946 and 1987 and corresponded approximately to today's oblasts.

 Poland

 As historical administrative subdivisions of Poland, okręgi existed in the later part of the Congress Poland period, from 1842, when the name was applied to the former powiats (the name powiat being transferred to the former obwody).
 See: subdivisions of Congress Poland.